CryptoRodeo/ChatHub/README.md

 # ChatHub💬
+## A real-time messaging application powered by Socket.IO, NodeJS and Express
 # Goals 🥅:
 - Broadcast a message to connected users when someone connects or disconnects. ✅
 - Add support for nicknames.✅